taha59/cover-letter-generator/README.md

 > ⚠️ These placeholders are required.
 If they are missing or misnamed, the generated cover letter may be incomplete or fail to generate properly. a sample cover letter is included that shows the placeholders

 > 📝 A sample cover letter template is included in the project to show how the placeholders should be used.
+---

+## ⚠️ Disclaimer

+This tool is provided as-is for personal use.
+The user is responsible for reviewing and editing generated content.
+API usage and data processing are handled entirely through the user's own configuration and keys.